 - The library supports efficient operator assembly/evaluation for tensor-product high-order elements.

 A serial MFEM application typically requires minimal changes to transition to a scalable parallel version of the code, where it can take advantage of the integrated scalable linear solvers from the hypre library.
 Both of these versions can be further transitioned to high-performing templated variants, where operator assembly/evaluation is fully inlined for particular runtime parameters.
+As of version 4.0, GPU acceleration of several examples and many linear algebra and finite element operations is available.

 MFEM is commonly used as a "finite element to linear algebra translator", since it can take a problem described in terms of finite element-type objects, and produce the corresponding linear algebra vectors and sparse matrices.